sikessle/htwg-lab-cloud/instance/home-drive/README.md

-# Mount home drive from HTWG
+# Mount home drive of HTWG

-The user's home drive from the HTWG must be mounted on login.
+The user's home drive of the HTWG must be mounted on login.

 - Mount home drive (z-drive) at login as "home-drive"
 - Add directory to sidebar in nautilus